Checkout (Israeli TV series): Season 2

 The second season began on 3 January 2020 on Kan 11 and ran through May of that year.
 In addition to broadcasts on television, it was also streamed on the Kan 11 YouTube channel.

 Season 3

 The third season began on 26 July 2021 and ran through November of that year.
 In addition to broadcasts on television, it was also streamed on the Kan 11 YouTube channel.

 Season 4

-In October 2021, it was announced that the series would be renewed for a fourth season, to begin broadcasting on 26 April 2023.
+The fourth season began on 26 April 2023 and ran through September of that year.
+In addition to broadcasts on television, it was also streamed on the Kan 11 YouTube channel.

+Season 5

+The fifth season began on 12 November 2024 and ran through the first quarter of 2025.
+In addition to broadcasts on television, it was also streamed on the Kan 11 YouTube channel.